sumnerevans/sumnerevans.com/content/posts/programming/2022-advent-of-code/index.md

 something more algorithmic tomorrow.

-I continue to dig myself into a pretty big hole on the Mines leaderboard with an 15\*, 13\*\* performance.
+I continue to dig myself into a pretty big hole on the Mines leaderboard with an 15\*, 13\*\* performance bringing me up to 191 points.
 I think that I'm already about to write this year off as a rebuilding year (doing this in Go, and all).
 I'm hoping that the static typing of Go will give me a boost later on in the competition.
 Unfortunately, by then I assume that many fewer people will be competing so I'll have no chance to catch up.

 # Day 3: Rucksack Reorganization